clemsonciti/rcde_workshops/r_programming/04-Matrix.md

 write.csv(saledata,'SaleData.csv')
 ~~~

-- Here, we read a poam from an online text file, and save
+- Here, we read a poem from an online text file, and save
 ten lines in the working directory:

 ~~~r